 In "Configure Identifiers" again enter the url for your instance of Project Insight in the format "https://[YOUR DOMAIN].projectinsight.net".
 Note that this url does not contain the "l.aspx", this is important to exclude here.

-In the “Choose Issuance Authorization Rules” select “Permit all users to access this relying party” option.
+Skip the section to "Configure Multi-factor Authentication" and proceed to “Choose Issuance Authorization Rules.”
+Select “Permit all users to access this relying party."

 In the “Ready to Add Trust” verify the information and click next.

 On the "Finish" page you will be prompted to "Open the Edit Claims Rules dialog for this relying party trust when the wizard closes."
 You may not need to take any further steps in the Edit Claims Rules if you already have default claims rules configured for all relying party trusts in AD.

 You have now setup the Trust relationship between Project Insight and your Active Directory Federation Service.

 If you still need to a claim rule, see Edit Claim Rules for a Relying Party Trust for an example.